KatekovAnton/MACS-docs/README.md

 5. [Revisions](#Revisions)

 # Overview
-This specification explains about M.A.X.
-Touch embedded scripting API.
+This specification explains about MACS Touch embedded scripting API.
 Using this API you can write your own scenarios.

 Facebook community:
 https://www.facebook.com/groups/1420889268172393/